scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 =============================

 Need to have a showcase example of its application.
-Anything from Les Houches that might be useful as a prototypical use case?
+Anything from Les Houches that might be useful as a prototypical use case? - YES, analyzing the spectral map of NGC7023 :-)